uijl/uijl.github.com_blog/content/posts/python-virtual-environment-wsl.md

 ---
-title: "How to use a Python virtual environment on WSL"
+title: "How to create a Python virtual environment on WSL"
 date: 2020-01-25T12:00:00+01:00
 draft: false
 tags: [Python, WSL, Windows Subsystem for Linux, Virtual Environment]